tsobczak11/SurplusSaver/documentation/glossary.md

       - **Data Type:** DATE

       - **Description:** 'date' is used for attributes with which label information with a date requirement.
-Characters in date are in YYYY-MM-DD format.Any other punctuation is not allowed.
+Characters in date are in YYYY-MM-DD format.
+Any other punctuation is not allowed.
 Examples are farm 2018-04-28.

 ## Entity #5 Name: category